 by Masuma Halai Khwaja

-Masuma Khwaja is a brilliant artist from Karachi, Pakistan, whom are excited to welcome as our guest artist this past week.
-During her research stay with Mediamatic, something delicious was made!
+Masuma Khwaja is a brilliant artist from Karachi, Pakistan, whom we are excited to welcome as our first guest artist of 2020.
+During her one-week research stay with Mediamatic in mid-January

 A Blame, A Barrier